neerojstha/city_mobile/README.md

 <h2>City Mobile Worksheet</h2>
 <hr>
-This worksheet is read-only for users who don't have the permissions to edit the file.
-Only the NDoS and senior management have access to edit the file.
-This is to limit the number of accidental changes made to the worksheet.
+Worksheet is avaible for its user and can edit and control system.

 <br>